Challenge level: 2 out of 5

 We'll camp in comfortable camps throughout the challenge, including the awesome Maasai Moto Cultural Camp, apart from two nights in a three-star hotel in Nairobi (the nights following Day 1 and Day 9).

 Yes of course!
 If you wish to extend your stay, you will need to come out of our group flights (and of course, we would deduct the cost from your balance).
-Please let us know if you decide to do this by the Information Deadline, 14 weeks before the challenge departure date.
+Please let us know if you decide to do this at least 14 weeks before the challenge departure date.
+Drop us an email at email@example.com or call us on 01590 646410 (Monday - Friday, 9am - 5pm)

 In addition to paying your registration fee (£349) and either self funding your challenge costs (£1,995) or fundraising the minimum sponsorship target (£3,990), you'll need to budget for your: